dsmolero/docker-compose-lamp/README.md

 This will be used to store Apache logs.
 The default value for this is `./logs/mysql`.

+_**MYSQL_ROOT_PASSWORD**_

+This will be the password for user root of the MySQL database server.
+The default value is 'tiger'.

 ## Web Server

 Apache is configured to run on port 80.
-So, you can access it via `http://localhost`.
+So, you can access it via `http://dockerhost`.

 #### Apache Modules